 We strive to uphold equity, which necessitates reckoning with the ways that systems of domination shape access to resources.
 Equity is different from equality.
 Equality assumes that treating everyone the same is enough because we are all starting from the same place and/or need (and want) the same things.
 But the notion that wealth simply accrues to those who work hard is a cultural myth —– a myth that upholds colonialism, white supremacy, cis-heterosexual male dominance and extractive capitalism.
-Equity, on the other hand acknowledges that we live in a stratified society that reproduces itself by design and that different people need (and want) different things to succeed.
+Equity, on the other hand, acknowledges that we live in a stratified society that reproduces itself by design and that different people need (and want) different things to succeed.

 Weaving Earth was founded by white, cis-heterosexual, able-bodied leaders.
 We take seriously our complicity in perpetuating systems of harm and are doing our best to meaningfully contribute to the deconstruction of oppression in all of its forms, both as individuals and as an organization.
 This requires dedication and sustained, daily work.
 It is also a central pillar of our Relational Education curriculum.